UncleRazavi/UncleRazavi.github.io/_posts/2025-09-22-my-first-blog.md

 ## Physicalism

 From such results, **physicalism** emerged as a dominant theory within modern neuroscience.
-Physicalists argue that the mind is simply the brain—a product of brain activity and biochemical processes.
+Physicalists argue that the mind is simply the brain a product of brain activity and biochemical processes.

 According to this theory, thoughts, emotions, and even consciousness itself can be explained by the **physical structures and functions of the brain**.